snwagner777/EconomyPlumbing/replit.md

 # Economy Plumbing Services

 ## Overview
-Economy Plumbing Services is a full-stack web application designed for plumbing businesses.
-It provides tools for service management, local SEO, content publishing, and e-commerce.
-The platform aims to enhance online presence, foster business growth, and improve customer engagement and operational efficiency through AI-powered content generation, marketing automation, and reputation management.
+Economy Plumbing Services is a full-stack web application designed to enhance the online presence, drive growth, and improve customer engagement and operational efficiency for plumbing businesses.
+It integrates service management, local SEO, content publishing, and e-commerce functionalities.
+The platform uses AI for content generation and marketing automation, and includes a robust reputation management system.
+Its core ambition is to provide a comprehensive digital solution that streamlines operations and scales plumbing businesses.

 ## User Preferences
 Preferred communication style: Simple, everyday language.